nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ## **[Northflank](/vendors/northflank/new_user)**

-***Everybody else is going for Railway and you prefer a safer alternative because you're not afraid of an ugly Nightscout site name?
-Northflank is a good idea.***
+***You're not afraid of an ugly Nightscout site name?
+Northflank is an idea.***

-Not very sponsored, Northflank is also a good option, simple of use and offering a migration utility.
-The only issue is trying to remember your Nightscout site name (try `night--spicy-steam--nightscout--ci95-l9xw.code.run` for example).
-Still, Northflank is a reliable provider.
-But they will most probably review their free plan in the future.
+Northflank is also an option, simple of use and offering a migration utility.
+An issue is trying to remember your Nightscout site name (try `night--spicy-steam--nightscout--ci95-l9xw.code.run` for example).
+Still, Northflank is usually a reliable provider but might throttle free sites for giving more power to paying users, and the database might not respond when interrogated...

 ## **Fly.io**